Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/reset-application.md

 # Reset application

 Reset the YubiHSM Auth application.
-All credentials will be deleted and the management key will be reset to the default value (all zeros).
+All credentials will be deleted, the management key will be reset to the default value (all zeros), and the management key retry counter will be reset to 8.

 ## Available